denalisk/ping-pong/README.md

 * Return "ping" for numbers divisible evenly by 3
 * Return "pong" for numbers divisible evenly by 5
 * Return "ping-pong" for numbers divisible evenly by 15
+* Create a new list element for each returned value
 * Reset the output with new user input

 ## Setup